 - Introduced on-pack recycling information to all our own label products.

 In May 2021, in collaboration with our partners at Country Crest, we became the first retailer in Ireland to make our packaging for 1kg new season potatoes fully recyclable, while also reducing the amount of paper used in our 2.5kg potato packaging.
 This move reduced the amount of paper used in our 2.5kg new season potatoes bag by 30% and removed almost 50,000 non-recyclable 1kg new season plastic bags from the waste system.

 We have also developed a secondary packaging document to help suppliers deliver reductions in secondary packaging.
-This was launched to all suppliers at the most recent supplier conference in September 2020.
+This was launched to all suppliers in September 2020.

 In 2021, we continue to use our Red, Amber, Green list of preferred materials and work in conjunction with our suppliers to continue making their packaging more easily recyclable, and further remove hard-to-recycle materials.

-Our packaging plans will also continue to be based on our 4R approach – Reduce, Remove, Recycle, Reuse.
+Our packaging plans will also continue to be based on our 4R approach – Remove, Reduce, Reuse, Recycle.
 The 4R strategy is based on the following:

 - Remove all non- recyclable and hard to recycle materials

 - Look for opportunities to reuse packaging